People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or fatigue.

 For severe nervousness (which can stress the heart), a mild antianxiety drug (for example, a benzodiazepine such as lorazepam) may be prescribed.
 To deal with mild depression and denial of illness, which are common after acute coronary syndromes, people are encouraged to talk about their feelings with doctors, nurses, social workers, and their family members and friends.
 Some people require an antidepressant.

-Cardiac rehabilitation, an important part of recovery, begins in the hospital.
+Cardiac rehabilitation Rehabilitation for Heart Disorders Cardiac rehabilitation is useful for some people who have had a recent heart attack, have heart failure or coronary artery disease that has recently developed or suddenly worsened, or had heart... read more , an important part of recovery, begins in the hospital.
 Remaining in bed for longer than 2 or 3 days leads to physical deconditioning and sometimes to depression and a sense of helplessness.
 Barring complications, people who have had a heart attack can usually progress to sitting in a chair, passive exercise, use of a commode chair, and reading on the first day.
-By the second or third day, people are encouraged to walk to the bathroom and engage in nonstressful activities, and they can do more activities each day (see Rehabilitation for Heart Disorders).
+By the second or third day, people are encouraged to walk to the bathroom and engage in nonstressful activities, and they can do more activities each day.
 If everything goes well, people are usually back to their normal activities within about 6 weeks.
 Participation in a regular exercise program consistent with the person’s age and heart health is beneficial.